 - Winning from Within: A Breakthrough Method for Leading, Living, and Lasting Change by Erica Fox.

 - The Digital Matrix: New Rules for Business Transformation Through Technology by Venkat Venkatraman.

 - Lean UX: Designing Great Products with Agile Teams by Jeff Gothelf and Josh Seiden.

 - The Ten Faces of Innovation: Ideo’s Strategies for Beating the Devil’s Advocate & Driving Creativity Throughout Your Organization by Tom Kelley.

 - Don’t Make Me Think: A Common Sense Approach to Web Usability by Steve Krug.

-- The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail (Management of Innovation and Change) by Clayton M. Christensen.
+- The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail by Clayton M. Christensen.

 - Made to Stick: Why some ideas take hold and others come unstuck by Chip Heath and Dan Heath.